-So, we decided to have a little fun with our database and see what an analysis of Udemy course instructor gender showed, if anything.
+We decided to have a little fun with our database and see what an analysis of Udemy course instructor gender showed.

-We looked at the relative percentages of various course categories and topics taught by men vs. women.
-We then looked at the differences in course length, engagement and ratings between men and women instructors.
-We were surprised by some of the insights we found.
+looked at the relative percentages of various categories and topics taught by men vs. women.
+We then looked at the differences in course length, engagement, and ratings between men and women instructors. surprised by some of the insights we found.

-Note: The data and analysis presented hereafter in no way reflects or represents Udemy’s policies, procedures, or opinions.
-In no way is Udemy, its employees or instructors using the platform liable for the contents herein.
+Note: The data and analysis presented hereafter in no way reflect or represent Udemy’s policies, procedures, or opinions.
+In no way is Udemy, its employees, or instructors using the platform liable for the contents herein.
 The contents of this article solely reflect the analysis and opinions of Teachinguide.